 For additional information about Medicaid in Arkansas, please visit the Arkansas Medicaid website.

-(April 18) Update: The Health Care Independence Act and related appropriation bills have cleared both the Arkansas House and Senate, allowing the state to move forward with the private option.
+April 18: The Health Care Independence Act and related appropriation bills passed both the Arkansas House and Senate, allowing the state to move forward with the private option.